DAIC-tud/docs/content/en/docs/filesystem/_index.md

 * File Management Guidelines	(such as best practices for organizing data and managing quotas.)
 * Data Transfer Methods
 * Collaboration Options such as shared project spaces or job distribution techniques.

+Note:
+Umbrella (project storage), for everybody and everything, always!
+Bulk needs to be cleaned up, migrated and phased out